 - Computer Terminal

 Each of these methods has it’s own unique advantages and it’s often a matter of preference or access to existing equipment.
 If for example you have Windows PC’s on your network located around your machining cells it might make sense to just utilize that existing equipment.
 Most of our customers use bar-code readers, which can do double duty such as remote-request files from the DNC system.
 With the new web client you can use almost any device.
 It is also worthy of mention that a number of things can be derived from the .nc file itself including the part number, client name or virtually anything.
+If you own CIMCO MDM, you can also use the client to initiate a Barcode Scheme that results in an MDC message.

 It is sometimes perceived that an MDC system will be viewed like “big brother” watching the employees.
 The reality we have discovered is that in many cases MDC is instrumental in informing management of things that the operators may already know.
 Good examples of this are problems related to maintenance, materials or even tooling.
 Get input from your operators on what they feel the bottlenecks are while planning your MDC install.
+This tool will also allow for precise measurement of your most efficient operators.
+Generally speaking, a healthy culture of constant improvement creates a much more rewarding work environment.

 What Information do You Need?